adiaz04/cse_360_group_project/README.md

   * dice_dash/     (source code)

 ## Building:
-No need to play, just run the html file in the build directory or follow the link below
+No need to build, just run the html file in the build directory or follow the link below

 ## Unit Testing
 Our project is using a continuous integration server which kicks off all our unit tests on every commit and merge request.